Document Print/Save as PDF

 Allowance

-1. Both the Lord Mayor and Sheriff are paid an allowance during their term of office to reflect expenses incurred.
+- Both the Lord Mayor and Sheriff are paid an allowance during their term of office to reflect expenses incurred.
 This is to cover general expenses and receptions they wish to host.
 The Lord Mayor and officers should ensure that overall spend on the civic purse, civic hospitality and civic functions is within budget.
-The Lord Mayor should abide by any rules or guidance issued from time to time by the Head of Service Support and/or the Chief Finance Officer in respect of the budget allocated to the Lord Mayor by the Council.
+The Lord Mayor should abide by any rules or guidance issued from time to time by the Director of Legal and Governance and/or the Chief Finance Officer in respect of the budget allocated to the Lord Mayor by the Council.

 Parts 11-17